 Blog and Website

-If you have a blog, start blogging about what you have to offer for the Holidays.
-Go over all of the details including Holiday order by date.
+If you have a blog, start blogging about what you have available for sale for the Holidays.
+Go over all of the details including Holiday shipping dates and your policies.

 October is to get the last few things done for the rush.
 Have everything ready to ship if possible.
 Advertise, advertise and do some more advertising.
 Have your blog, website, and policies up to date.
 Have your order by date everywhere.

 Extra thoughts, keep your book work up to date.
 Do this every day.
 It is easier to take 15 minutes each day rather than piling it up for a different day.